 A kabuki scene at night under flowering cherry trees, with a bijin playing a yokobue (横笛) or transverse flute.

-The Hankyu Culture Foundation is the source for the names of the actors in this triptych, because only the roles are identified.
-It appears to be closely linked to the story of Hidari Jingorō.
-(See Lyon Collection #1028.)
+[This triptych appears to be closely linked to the story of Hidari Jingorō.
+(See Lyon Collection #1028.)]

 actor prints (yakusha-e - 役者絵) (genre)